DAG (American TV series)

-DAG is an American sitcom that aired from November 14, 2000 to May 29, 2001 on NBC.
+DAG is an American sitcom that aired from November 14, 2000, to May 29, 2001, on NBC.
 It was named after its star, David Alan Grier, who stars as United States Secret Service agent Jerome Daggett.
 Daggett's name, in turn, is a back-formation.
-The show also stars Delta Burke as the First Lady of the United States of America.
+The show also stars Delta Burke as the First Lady of the United States.

 Synopsis

 After making a mistake during a failed assassination attempt on the President (David Rasche), Agent Daggett is reassigned to protect the First Lady.
 Agent Daggett encounters problems with the First Lady (Delta Burke) who treats him like a servant instead of her body guard.
 He also has problems with an egotistical fellow agent, Edward Pillows (Stephen Dunham), the First Lady's secretary Ginger Chin (Lauren Tom), and the First couple's beautiful young daughter Camilla (Lea Moreno Young).

 The series was originally scheduled on NBC's Tuesday night sitcom line up following 3rd Rock from the Sun at 9:30 EST. In January 2001, the series was moved to 8:30 timeslot, but was canceled the following May after one season.